Alice C. Linsley

 In John’s Gospel, Mary Magdalene is the only women at the tomb and she arrives while it is dark.
 When she arrived the stone was already rolled away and the angels were not there.
 She met Jesus in the garden and Jesus told her to go and tell the Disciples.

 In Luke’s Gospel, Mary Magdalene is accompanied by Joanna, Mary the mother of James, “and the others” (Luke 24:9).
 They came very early.
-By this account the stone was rolled away when the women arrived and there were two angels.
+By this account, the stone was rolled away when the women arrived and there were two angels.
 The angels reminded them that Jesus had spoken of His resurrection on the third day.
 In this account, the angels didn’t tell the women to report to the Disciples.

 In Mark’s account, Mary Magdalene is accompanied by Mary the mother of James and Salome.
 They came very early in the morning and when they arrived the stone was rolled away.
 They entered the tomb and found it empty except for a young man clothed in a long white robe on the right side.
 The “young man” told the women to go and tell the Disciples and Peter that He was going before them to Galilee.
 Mark tells us that the women were so terrified that they said nothing to anyone (Mark 16:7-9).

 Matthew’s account is the only one that speaks of an earthquake “for an angel of the Lord descended from heaven, and came and rolled back the stone and sat on it” (Matt 28:2).
 The guards were present and they trembled with fear and became like dead men.
 The angel spoke to the women and told them to go quickly and tell the Disciples.
 They were filled with joy and ran quickly to tell the Disciples.
-On their way Jesus met them, saying “Rejoice!” and they fell at his feet and worshipped Him.
+On their way Jesus met them, saying “Rejoice!” and they fell at his feet and worshiped Him.
 Jesus told them that He would see the Disciples in Galilee at a certain mountain about which He had spoken before His crucifixion.
 In the cosmology of Abraham's people the mountain is where men encounter God.
 It is the spatial sacred center between heaven and earth.

 While the women were reporting to the Disciples some of the guards were reporting to the chief priests.
 The guards' report of the events so troubled the chief priests that they immediately assembled the elders to consult.
 Their decision was to bribe the soldiers and to concoct a lie which they set about to circulate among the Jews.